-As the conversation and the tasting lingered, Chef Gonçalo Ribeiro approached our table to finally reveal his creation.
-One side of me was slightly embarrassed with my poor fishmonger skills and the other side of me was truly impressed with his adventurous sense of creativity.
+As the conversation and the tasting lingered, Chef Gonçalo Ribeiro approached our table to reveal his creation finally.
+One side of me was slightly embarrassed with my poor fishmonger skills, and the other side of me was genuinely impressed with his adventurous sense of creativity.
 Yes.
 Adventurous.
 I believe the least of the problems here is to know what fish you will get to cook.
 Still, the Chef was kind enough to hold back on any critiques and embrace the experience with a candid sense of humor.

 About the experience

 At Tripper, I believe it is fundamental that I fully disclose on which experiences I decided to take and share with readers.
 Because I think that the memory of a country’s culture is a better souvenir than an overpriced fridge magnet or a low-quality keychain or a heartless collection of landmark pictures, I choose my recommendations carefully and thoroughly.
 I will never write about something I don’t feel passionate about, and I will never recommend any experience that has been negative or hasn’t lived up to my expectations.